Rayc940/ece5160-fast-robot/lab5/lab.md

 d_{est} = d_2 + \frac{d_2 - d_1}{t_2 - t_1}(t - t_2)
 $$

-This gives an estimated distance that updates every PID loop instead of only when a new ToF sample arrives.
+This gives an estimated distance that updates every PID loop instead of only when a new TOF sample arrives.

-When a new ToF reading is available, the previous distance and timestamp are shifted into history, and the new reading becomes the latest sample.
+When a new TOF reading is available, the previous distance and timestamp are shifted into previous value, and the new reading becomes the latest sample.

 ```cpp
 prev_dist_mm = last_dist_mm;